 Our first Battle of Ideas Satellite of 2018 will be a panel discussion.
-Speakers include journalist Charlie Peters and former soldier and now a post-graduate student, Beveley Henshaw (more details to follow).
+Speakers include journalist Charlie Peters, former soldier and now a post-graduate student, Beveley Henshaw, researcher into the effects of military intervention, Dr Vanessa Pupavac and military historian Professor Keith McLay.
 Chair: Dr Ruth Mieschbuehler (East Midlands Salon)

 “Be a tinker or a tailor, but not a soldier or a sailor.
 The British armed forces are experiencing a debilitating recruitment problem.
 It seems that no one wants to ‘be the best’ anymore.
 The British Army values selfless commitment, courage, discipline and level-headedness in the face of adversity, yet these are values that no longer appeal to millennials.
 This leaves the forces with a dilemma: do they adapt to a more politically correct culture to fill the ranks with sensitive, emotional individuals and compromise on these traditional values or try to emphasise the ‘masculine’ ideals essential for soldiering?